Nikateen/Python-Clicker/README.md

 # Python-Clicker

-<i>Uses python to click the specified coordinates on the screen repeatedly the specified number of times.</i>
+<i>Uses python3 to click the specified coordinates on the screen repeatedly the specified number of times.</i>

 <h3><b>IMPORTANT:</b></h3>
 <h5><b>FAILSAFE:</b> Quickly move mouse to top left of the screen</h5>